 After taking a little over two years to construct, and the efforts of as many as 3,000 shipyard workers, the Titanic ship launched to great fanfare, attended by a throng of spectators and members of the world’s press.
 Read on for facinating facts and figures about the launch of the ship.

 Above: Titanic slips into the Victoria Channel as she launches from the slipway at the Harland & Wolff shipyard.

-12:13 - the time at which the Titanic began her descent down the slipway, when Robert Falconer Keith, Head Foreman Shipwright at Harland & Wolff - the man given the honour of launching her - released the hydraulic launching triggers holding the ship in place.
+12:13 – the time at which the Titanic began her descent down the slipway, when the hydraulic launching triggers holding the ship in place were released.

 90 – the number of members of the press entertained at the launch.

 100,000 – the estimated size of the crowd who gathered to witness the launch of the Titanic in Belfast.
 Most attendees watched from whatever vantage point they could find, whilst a smaller number of dignitaries and other ticket holders spectated from a purpose-built grandstand at the Albert Quay (proceeds from the sale of tickets went to local Belfast hospitals).

 Who launched the Titanic?